 When I saw Jersey Boys a couple of years ago, I bought the CD and genuinely didn't stop singing it (badly) for the next month.
 Frankie Valli and the Four Seasons are responsible for some of the very greatest hits ever so it's a pretty great treat to find out about their remarkable rise to stardom whilst listening to a very talented cast belt out their toons.

 It is a truth universally acknowledged that there's something about nostalgia that warms the cockles of your heart.
 And if that's a given, it then surely follows that Disney's musical of The Lion King stokes up a right blaze.
 With Elton John's superb songs and all the classic one liners that you love to love, there's not much that can beat this if you fancy a trip down memory lane.
 The African splendour of the thing is still as mind-blowing as ever - and personally I think made even better by all the Lion King fun facts you can find out here.

 With awards for the Most Popular Show and Best West End Show under its belt (2010 and 2011), this record-breakingly successful musical can't fail to astound every audience every night.
 After you see its kaleidoscopic array of magical sensations, you'll be defying gravity too as you bounce off the ceilings at the sheer joy of it all.

-I couldn't be much more excited about this adaptation if I tried.
+I couldn't be happier about this adaptation if I tried.
 Surely this is the dream combination: Shakespeare and Love - but without the funny language.
-I reckon its quality is a dead cert: it's being adapted for the stage by the same genius who did Billy Elliot, directed by bona fide Cheek by Jowl theatre legends, and Disney and Sonia Friedman are producing it.
+Its quality is a dead cert, having been adapted for the stage by the same genius who did Billy Elliot, directed by bona fide Cheek by Jowl theatre legends, and Disney and Sonia Friedman are producing it.
 Oh, and there's a dog.
-I'm so sold.